 What are the benefits of the Settlement?

-If the Settlement is approved, Ticketmaster will issue approximately $386 million in Discount Codes to Class Members, which will be good for four years and will allow Class Members to receive discounts for future ticket purchases and/or receive additional discounts on future UPS ticket deliveries.
+Under the Settlement, Ticketmaster will issue approximately $386 million in Discount Codes to Class Members, which will be good for four years and will allow Class Members to receive discounts for future ticket purchases and/or receive additional discounts on future UPS ticket deliveries.
 If Class Members do not use at least $42 million worth of codes, Ticketmaster has agreed to make free tickets for certain events available to Class Members on a first come, first served basis.
 Ticketmaster will make enough of the free tickets available to make up for the difference between the amount of discounts that are redeemed and $42 million.
 You will not have to wait four years to determine if any free tickets will be issued.
 Beginning a year after the Discount Codes are first issued, the parties will evaluate their redemption rates, and if less than $10.5 million a year in discounts have been redeemed, Ticketmaster will make free tickets available.
 For more information regarding the Codes and several other benefits that are part of the Settlement, please review the Notice or FAQs 6, 7, and 10.

 What do I need to do?

 You do not have to do anything to participate in the Settlement.
 To the extent that you are eligible, you will automatically receive all of the Discount Codes you are entitled to.
 If you did not properly and timely opt out of the class, then you will automatically be included in the Class and the Subclass, as applicable.
 You will be bound by the terms of the Settlement Agreement and any court order approving the Settlement and Judgment, and you will release your claims against Ticketmaster.

 Can I object to the Settlement?

 The deadline to object to the Settlement occurred on September 15, 2014.